Klosmi/html-basics/JS-basic.md

     //                 ▸ [[Prototype]]: Response
     ```
     *We don't have the data in the Response object's body because the `promise` (`.then(response =>  {...}`) is fulfilled as soon as Fetch receives any headers.*
-    *Because we don't have the data in the returned Response obejct's body, we use `response.json()` method.*
+  💡*Note: the `ReadableStream` means that we actually need to read it and pass it.
+There's a method on the Response called `response.json()`.*.
     *So the `response.json()` method is added on to the `fetch()` response object, and it also returnes a `promise`.*
     *Since the `response.json()` method returnes a `promise`, we can chain a `.then()` method.*
     ```